 At the moment, our Legend is on the right of the chart.
 But you can move this.
 Click the Legend item on the Layout panel to see the various options:

 Click an option on the menu and watch what happens to your Legend.
 You should see it move around your chart.

 A Data Label is information overlaid on the chart bars.
 In our chart below, we have numbers overlaid on the orange bars:

 You can format these Data Labels.
 Click the Data Labels item on the Labels panel to see the following options:

 The one wat we have at the moment is Inside Edge.
 Click on Outside End and your Data Labels will look like this:

 You can also see the options if you click More Data Label Options from the menu.
-You'll then see this dialogue box (In Excel 2013, again, you won't see a dialogue box.
+You'll then see this dialogue box (In Excel 2013 and 2016, again, you won't see a dialogue box.
 Instead, you'll see the Format panel appear on the right of your screen.
 The same options as below will be available, however.):